 “The sky is too blue anyways.
 Time for plan “B”: My uncle has a cabin in Summerhaven with a wooded area in back.”

 “It’s about a 20 minute drive from here and he is out of town so we won’t have access to the house, but he said we can use the back yard.”

 “Sounds like a plan, tell me where to go.”

 “Wow, nice ‘cabin’, looks like a tough life out here in the woods,” jokes Ariane.

 “Yeah, my uncle is not hurting for money.
-He is out of town so we won’t have access to the house, but he said we can use the backyard.
 Go ahead and park in the driveway.”

 “Yes, this will do.
 Let me go ahead and set up my cameras, you can change in the car if you want.”

 “You want me to sit on that dirty log?”

 “Actually, I want you to lie down on it.
 I’ll clean it off for you.”